lucarossi9/statistical_computation_4/index.md

 # Dataset description and preprocessing
 ---------------------------------------------------------------
+In the following part we will show the two datasets we used for our project.
+The two databases contained cells information, in particular the second one contains information about the cell phase while the first one doesn't.
+For this reason we used the second one to create the model, while in the first one we tried to detect the cell phase with our model.

 # First dataset

 |            | cell 1 | cell 2 | cell 3 | cell 4 | ... |